Bose SoundSport Free True Wireless Earbuds Review Review Facts

 The right earpiece in this headset has buttons to control music.
 You can find the buttons on the top part of the earpiece.
 Changing songs or adjusting volume feels more futuristic than natural but that’s the tradeoff for a truly wireless design.
 The buttons work and are reasonably responsive, but not everyone liked the feel of them.
 Some reviewers described them as finicky and tacky.
 Others found it difficult to distinguish between the different controls.

 The headphones have a maximum 5-hour battery life, which, truth be told isn’t that exceptional for the price.
 Thankfully, the SoundSports come with a portable case.
 It also works as a portable charger and can hold up to 10 hours of extra juice, which is enough to power

-These Bose brand headphones are quite expensive.
+These Bose brand headphones are quite expensive, as mentioned in each bose SoundSport free review.
 For the sound quality, though, the price seems fair.
 Functionality and design-wise, however, the price is kind of steep.
 Since the release of the headphones, the listing price has since been lowered by Bose but is still reasonably high.